Embedded-Nature/invest-pilot/README.md

 - **Market intelligence** and screening tools
 - **Comprehensive testing suite**

-## 📄 License
+###  📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.
+© 2025 Embedded Nature LLC.
+All rights reserved.

+See the [LICENSE](LICENSE) file for full terms.
+For commercial use, redistribution, or proprietary integration, please contact: isaac@embeddednature.com.

-## 🤝 Contributing
+### 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Contributions are welcome — feel free to open a Pull Request.
+For major changes, please start with an issue to discuss scope and direction.

----

-**Built with ❤️ for the trading community**
+**Built with intent, for the agentic systems era.**